irfpy.jdc.frame1¶

 Thus, the coordinate system may be chagned in the future.

-The definition is consistent to the one defined in fov1
+The definition is consistent to the one defined in fov1.

 The elevation angle, \(\theta\), 0 is the zenith (z axis) and 180 for the nadir looking direction.